 What we do:

 NOBA is a project by Vitenparken, a research, food science, and experience center located at the Norwegian University of Life Sciences (NMBU) in Ås, Norway.
 Campus Ås is a central part of environmental and sustainability research in Norway.

 Situated amid the research communities of Ås, we facilitate interaction and collaboration between artists and scientists focused on bio-related disciplines.
 NOBA has a range of different exhibition venues at its disposal, and can provide networking opportunities and access to laboratories and archives.

 We aim to be a platform for art that engages with the living world, with questions and methods from the sciences.
-A critical attitude combined with friendly, sensory exploration is central to NOBA’s approach.
+A critical attitude combined with playful, sensory exploration is central to NOBA’s approach.